google/navc/README.md

 * Complete vim plugin for use.
 * Have better logging and not log everything.
 In particular, it would be nice to have a progress bar while indexing code at start up.
+* Currently, to update the compile\_commands.json file in memory, the daemon has to be restarted.
+This can be fixed easily by simply watching all the compile\_commands.json files and update the database in memory if it changed.

 DISCLAIMER
 ==========